-Each year the Auditor General audits and provides opinions on, the annual financial statements and key performance indicators of just under 200 public sector organisations, including government departments, statutory authorities, corporatised entities, universities and state training providers (TAFE colleges).
+Each year the Auditor General audits and provides opinions on, the annual financial statements and key performance indicators (KPIs) of public sector entities including government departments, statutory authorities, corporatised entities, universities and TAFEs, and local governments.
 These audits provide assurance to Parliament that the financial statements and KPIs are based on proper accounts and fairly presented.

-Each year we also conduct a number of large performance audits on a varied range of topics.
-These audits primarily focus on the effective management and operation of agency programs and activities.
+Performance audits assess the efficiency and effectiveness of entity activities, services and programs.
+These audits can also identify instances of waste, legislative non-compliance, examples of good practice and make practical recommendations for improvement.
 Topics are selected by the Auditor General following an exhaustive process which may also include requests for audits from Parliament, the government or the broader community.

-Information Systems audits focus on the general computer controls of agencies with significant computer environments to determine whether these effectively support the accuracy and integrity of agency financial statements and KPIs.
+These audits focus on the general computer controls of entities with significant computer environments to determine whether these effectively support the accuracy and integrity of financial statements and KPIs.
 We also undertake audits each year of a sample of important non-financial computer applications.

 Opinions on ministerial notifications

-Where a Minister decides not to provide certain information to Parliament concerning the conduct or operation of an agency (usually a decision taken in response to a parliamentary question), then certain requirements under the Financial Management Act 2006 (FM Act) and the Auditor General Act 2006 (AG Act) come into force.
-Essentially, the Minister is required to notify the Auditor General and the Auditor General is then required to form an opinion on the reasonableness and appropriateness of the Minister’s decision.
+Where a Minister decides not to provide certain information to Parliament concerning the conduct or operation of an agency (usually a decision taken in response to a parliamentary question), then certain requirements under the Financial Management Act 2006 and the Auditor General Act 2006 come into force.
+Essentially, the Minister is required to notify the Auditor General, and the Auditor General is then required to form an opinion on the reasonableness and appropriateness of the Minister’s decision.
 The opinion is then reported to Parliament.

-In delivering the different types of work listed above, we may use ‘follow the dollar’ powers provided by the Auditor General Act 2006.
-These powers allow us to evaluate the way in which government funds are spent by organisations tasked to do so, such as non-government organisations (NGOs) or partner organisations.
-Importantly, this ‘follow the dollar’ function allows for all government expenditure to be analysed, no matter who was awarded a grant, contract or tender.
+In delivering the different types of work listed above, we may use follow-the-dollar powers provided by the Auditor General Act 2006.
+These powers allow us to evaluate the way in which government funds are spent by organisations tasked to do so, such as non-government organisations or partner organisations.
+Importantly, this follow the dollar function allows for all government expenditure to be analysed, no matter who was awarded a grant, contract or tender.